trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 Android
 ~~~~~~~

-To build and export your plugin to be included in an actual Forge app, simply
+To build and export your plugin to be included in an actual Forge app:

-right click the ``src`` folder and choose Export.
-Use the wizard to export the
+1. Right click the ``src`` folder and choose Export...
-contents of the folder as a jar, and save that jar as ``android/plugin.jar`` in
+#.
+Use the wizard to export the contents of the folder as a JAR
+#.
+You must include the generated class files and resource in the JAR (Java source is not required)
-your plugin folder.
+#.
+Save that jar as ``android/plugin.jar`` in your plugin folder.

 iOS
 ~~~